Published online Sep 14, 2018. doi: 10.3748/wjg.v24.i34.3861

 Published online: September 14, 2018

-This study demonstrates that DLL4 is important in regulating the tumour growth and neovascularization in HBV-associated HCC, as well as suppressing HBV replication in vivo.
+This study demonstrates that DLL4 is important in regulating the tumour growth of HBV-associated HCC as well as the neovascularization and suppression of HBV replication.